kodato-dev/dify-ec2-cdk-kdt/README.md

 ## Troubleshooting

 - **Load Balancer Health Check Fails**

   - Verify that your EC2 instance is running Docker Compose and that the container is listening on port `80`.
   - The user data script installs Docker & Compose, clones Dify, then does `docker-compose up -d`.

 - **Parameter Mismatches**

   - Make sure to pass the correct key pair name or IP ranges if you have stricter firewall settings.

 - **Route 53 Not Resolving**
-  - Confirm that your domain is managed by Route 53 or that your DNS provider’s A-record points correctly to the ALB.
+  - Confirm that your domain is managed by Route 53 or that your DNS provider's A-record points correctly to the ALB.

 ---